Team spirit. Big energy. One unforgettable summer.

 Are there chaperones?

 Yes!
-Rady JCC’s Team Winnipeg will have adult staff with you the entire week.
-Coaches and delegation heads are background-checked, trained, and there to support you — on and off the field.
+Rady JCC’s Team Winnipeg will have adult staff with the team all week.
+Coaches and delegation heads are background-checked, trained, and there to support all athletes — on and off the field.

-You’ll stay with local Jewish host families in Toronto from Sunday–Friday.
+All athletes stay with local Jewish host families in Toronto from Sunday–Friday.
 It’s one of the coolest parts of the Maccabi experience!
 Families are screened, background-checked, and trained.
-They’ll take care of breakfast, laundry, and rides to and from events.
+They take care of breakfast, laundry, and rides to and from events.
 You can request a roommate and let us know about any allergies or dietary needs.

 Is it safe?